 November is Diabetes Awareness Month in Canada.
-With 11 million Canadians living with diabetes or prediabetes, chances are, diabetes affects you or someone you know.
+With over 11 million Canadians1 living with diabetes or prediabetes, chances are, diabetes affects you or someone you know.
+According to Diabetes Canada, there will be over 13 million people who are expected to live with diabetes by 2030.

 Blood sugar must be carefully regulated to ensure that the body functions properly.
 Too much blood sugar can cause damage to organs, blood vessels, and nerves.
 Your body also needs insulin in order to use sugar for energy.